Introduction

 - Can other technological differences be identified?

-2. Interpreting Evidence of Burning
+2. Interpreting Evidence of Fire Making

 3. Documenting Flora and Fauna